 - Load testing

 - Stress testing

 - Soak testing

 What is white box testing?

-White box testing involves testing a software system in which we know the input, output and how the output is produced.
+White box testing involves testing a software system in which we know the input and output and how the output gets produced.